Primary Documents Collection for the Sugar Act of 1764

 On August 5, 1764, Britain passed the Sugar Act, which extended the Molasses Act of 1733.
-The purpose of the Sugar Act was to raise revenue through the collection of customs duties on shipments of specific goods and to encourage American merchants to purchase sugar and molasses from plantations in the British West Indies.
+The purpose of the Sugar Act, which was designed by Prime Minister George Grenville, was to raise revenue through the collection of customs duties on shipments of specific goods and to encourage American merchants to purchase sugar and molasses from plantations in the British West Indies.

 For the first time, Britain levied a tax on the American colonies for the purpose of raising revenue.
 However, the colonies, like many other towns in England and colonies throughout the Empire, did not have elected delegates that represented them in Parliament.

 Americans were used to paying taxes that were levied on them by their colonial legislatures and felt that taxes levied by Parliament were unconstitutional and illegal.
 They responded to the Sugar Act with the slogan, “No Taxation Without Representation.”